SpecialEffect/EyeMineMods/README.md

 # EyeMineMods
 This repository contains the Minecraft mods used with [EyeMine](https://github.com/SpecialEffect/EyeMine), which provides a gaze-controlled keyboard for in-game actions.

 ## Information for users

 [**The EyeMine wiki**](https://github.com/SpecialEffect/EyeMine/wiki) contains full information on how to get started, system requirements, a user guide, demo videos, a troubleshooting page, and more.

 EyeMine is designed for eye-gaze control, and also supports head-pointer control.
 If you want to play Minecraft with different alternative inputs such as assistive switches and joystick, please [contact SpecialEffect](https://www.specialeffect.org.uk/contact) with more information about your setup.
 Some of the functionality in these mods may be helpful.

+## Information for developers

+These EyeMine mods currently support Minecraft Forge v1.11.2 (via the [eyemineClassic_mc1_11_2 branch](https://github.com/SpecialEffect/EyeMineMods/tree/eyemineClassic_mc1_11_2) and Minecraft Forge v1.14.4 (via the [eyemineV2_mc1_14_4 branch](https://github.com/SpecialEffect/EyeMineMods/tree/eyemineV2_mc1_14_4).
+We would love contributions to port to other versions of Minecraft.

+All the code comprising EyeMine is GPL3 licensed.

 ## Dev setup
 If you want to contribute, you need to install minecraft forge to build the mods.